9 Practical and Sustainable Toilet Paper Alternatives

-Toilet paper was probably unheard off until around 1857 when it was commercialized by Joseph Gayetty.
+Toilet paper was probably unheard of until around 1857 when Joseph Gayetty commercialized it.
 So, what were people using before toilet paper was invented?

-According to Toilet Paper History, people used leaves, grass, corn cobs, snow, fruit skins, seashells, ferns, stones or water to clean their behinds.
-Wealthy folks in the Roman empire used wool or a sponge attached to a wooden stick then soaked in salty water.
+According to Toilet Paper History, people used leaves, grass, corn cobs, snow, fruit skins, seashells, ferns, stones, or water to clean their behinds.
+Wealthy folks in the Roman empire used wool or a sponge attached to a wooden stick and then soaked it in salty water.

-The only disadvantage to the use of toilet paper is that their production really hurts the environment.
+The only disadvantage to using toilet paper is that its production hurts the environment.
 In the US alone, 15 million trees are felled yearly to manufacture toilet paper.

-Toilet paper products also consumes a lot of energy and water.
-Chemicals such bleach which are used to whiten the toilet paper also negatively affect the ecosystem.
+Toilet paper products also consume a lot of energy and water.
+Chemicals such as bleach, used to whiten toilet paper, also negatively affect the ecosystem.

 The best and the most sanitary alternative to toilet paper is bidets.
-It could be stand-alone bidets, bidet seats, bidet attachments or even hand-held bidets.
-Although reusable cloths are often recommended as an alternative to toilet paper, they are neither practical not hygienic.
+It could be stand-alone bidets, bidet seats, attachments, or even hand-held bidets.
+Although reusable cloths are often recommended as an alternative to toilet paper, they are neither practical nor hygienic.

 What are Bidets?

 Bidets are bathroom fixtures that use water to clean the toilet user.
-They have been in use since the 17th century when they were invented in France.
+They have been used since the 17th century when they were invented in France.

 There are 6 types of bidets to choose from.
 These are